jasonbayton/11ty/_src/android/create-and-manage-web-apps-for-android-enterprise.md

 ## How it works

-The following is demonstrated in VMware Workspace One UEM, but the process is identical in all UEMs supporting the iFrame (those that don’t cannot use this functionality).
+The following is demonstrated in Omnissa Workspace ONE UEM (formerly VMware), but the process is identical in all UEMs supporting the iFrame (those that don’t cannot use this functionality).

 Within **Apps &amp; Books &gt; Apps &gt; Public**, add a new app.
 No name is required, despite it showing the asterisk\*: